The name of this organization shall be the “Institute of Nuclear Materials Management”, hereinafter referred to as the INMM.

 The Officers shall be a President, Vice-President, Secretary, and Treasurer.

-The Nominating Committee shall furnish to the INMM Secretary by April 1 of each year the names of one or more Regular Members as candidates for each of the offices of President, Vice-President, Secretary, and Treasurer; and each of the other elective positions on the Executive Committee to which Members are to be elected for the upcoming operating year.
+The Nominating Committee shall furnish to the INMM Secretary by April 1 of each year the names of one or more Regular Members as candidates for offices open for election.
 No individual Member shall be nominated for more than one elective office or position in any one election.
 Candidates may also be nominated for any of the elective offices or positions by 15 Regular Members who submit to the Secretary in writing over their signatures a petition naming the candidate and the office or position to which that candidate is thus nominated.
 Such petitions shall be submitted to the Secretary on or before April 1 preceding the election.

 All Officers of the INMM and the four Members-at-large of the Executive Committee elected from the INMM membership shall be elected by ballot.